 At times you may come across situations where you need to share confidential information, even if the individual doesn’t want you to.
 Give three examples of situations that might happen in your workplace where information might need to be passed on to other key people.

-An individual discloses to you that they have been financially abused but do not wish you to tell anyone.
+An individual discloses to you that they have been financially abused but does not wish you to tell anyone.
 You explain that you have to pass it on to your manager, safeguarding lead and possibly social services and the police.
 You should make it clear that you have a duty of care to pass this information to protect the individual and others.

 An individual has been involved in an accident and needs hospital treatment.
-You pass on personal information including medication and allergies to the paramedics that arrive on the scene.
+You pass on personal information, including medication and allergy information, to the paramedics that arrive on the scene.

-If an individual tells you information that may lead to serious harm to others then you are legally obliged to pass this information onto the police and other relevant agencies.
+If an individual tells you information that may lead to serious harm to others, you are legally obliged to pass this information on to the police and other relevant agencies.

 Imagine one of the situations you have described in the last task happens whilst you are on duty.
 Who could you ask for advice and support about confidentiality?
 And how would they be able to help you?